Admios/watson-alchemy-language-connector/demo/retrieve-combined-results-demo/README.md

-Watson AlchemyLanguage Connector Demo
+Retrieve Combined Results Demo
 ===========================

 INTRODUCTION
 ------------
-The Watson AlchemyLanguage connector demo project offer three use cases using this three main flows:
+The Retrieve Combined Results Demo project offer two use cases using this two main flows:

 * **GetCombinedResultsFlow** - Provides an example on how to get combined results from several methods in just one call.
 * **PostIssueOnSupportSystemFlow** - Show the modernization of a legacy support system, preprocessing the customer request with Watson to classify it and add valuable information before it’s created in the support system.
-* **AnalyseTweetsBatch** - Use a batch that ingests tweets from the company twitter account and then extract their key concepts in order to get statistics about your social presence and save this data in a monitoring system.

 HOW TO RUN DEMO